RISE-Maritime/liaison/IMPLEMENTATION_PLAN.md

 - Successfully built both crates with `cargo build`
 - Passed `cargo clippy` linting with only expected warnings (unused code for stubs)
 - All code compiles cleanly on Linux (x86_64-unknown-linux-gnu)

+### Phase 2 Achievements
+- Ported all utility functions from utils.cpp to Rust:
+  - `create_directories`: Creates directories recursively using std::fs::create_dir_all
+  - `create_temp_directory`: Creates temporary directories using tempfile crate
+  - `unzip_fmu`: Unzips FMU files using zip crate with full error handling
+  - `add_file_to_fmu`: Adds files to ZIP archives with proper buffering
+- Fixed deprecation warning by using std::mem::forget instead of deprecated into_path()
+- All utility functions use idiomatic Rust patterns (Result types, Path generics)

+### Phase 3 Achievements
+- Generated Rust protobuf code from fmi3.proto using prost-build
+- Created comprehensive type conversion utilities in liaison-fmi/src/conversions.rs:
+  - ProtoStatus <-> fmi3Status bidirectional conversions using From traits
+  - i32 -> fmi3Status conversion for deserializing status codes
+  - Added comprehensive unit tests for all conversion functions
+- All tests pass successfully (3 conversion tests)
+- Protobuf messages are automatically generated at build time

 ## Notes
 - Maintain C ABI compatibility for the client library (cdylib)